Mother suspected of killing baby, tossing son from landing

 The cause of her death will be determined but she had a possible skull fracture and internal injuries, he said.

-The mother, whose name was not immediately released, was expected to be booked on suspicion of murder after being medical cleared, Blanco said.
+The mother, whose name was not immediately released, was expected to be booked on suspicion of murder after being medically cleared, Blanco said.

 Video from KCAL-TV showed the woman sitting on grass outside the building with her hands handcuffed behind her.
 One child, strapped to a board, was loaded into a helicopter for the flight to the hospital.